Rape and pregnancy statement controversies in the 2012 United States elections: Background

 Rape leads to tens of thousands of pregnancies each year.
 In a three-year longitudinal study of 4,000 American women, physician Melisa Holmes found that forced sexual intercourse causes over 32,000 pregnancies in the United States each year.
 That study revealed a pregnancy rate among women aged 12–45 of 5% of rapes and 6% of victims.
 A 1987 study also found a 5% pregnancy rate from rape of 18- to 24-year-old higher education students in the US.
 A 2005 study places the rape-related pregnancy rate at around 3–5%.
 Physician Felicia H. Stewart and economist James Trussell estimated that 333,000 assaults and rapes reported in the US in 1998 caused about 25,000 pregnancies, and that up to 22,000 of those pregnancies could have been prevented by prompt medical treatment, such as emergency contraception.
 A study of Ethiopian adolescents who reported being raped found that 17% subsequently became pregnant, and rape crisis centers in Mexico reported the figure at 15–18%.
 Estimates of rape-related pregnancy rates may be low since the crime is under-reported, so some pregnancies from rape are not recorded as such.

-This discredited theory regarding the rarity of pregnancy from rape originated with Fred Mecklenburg in 1972.
+This discredited theory regarding the rarity of pregnancy from rape was popularized by Fred Mecklenburg in 1972.
 While serving as assistant clinical professor of Obstetrics and Gynecology at the University of Minnesota Medical School, Mecklenburg published an article entitled "The Indications for Induced Abortion: A Physician's Perspective".
 He wrote that pregnancy resulting from rape is "extremely rare", that during rape sexual intercourse is not always successfully completed, that the probability of rape coinciding with a woman's ovulation period is low, and that rape-induced trauma impedes ovulation.
-At times the theory has been reversed and it has instead been non-falsifiably claimed that cases of pregnancy distinguish "real" rape from other acts.
-This suggestion is also widely seen as being discredited.